w3f/Grants-Program/applications/pallet_supersig.md

 This is Decentration's first grant proposal to Web3.
 We view this simple, suitable and potentially pervasivaely used pallet as a great opportunity to develop an ongoing relationship with Web3 Foundation, given that we have shared and aligned interests.

-These pallets improvements have already created a lot of interested feedback from people in the community and on twitter, so we believe its a valuable use of resources.
+These pallets improvements have already created a lot of interest and feedback from people in the community and on twitter, so we believe its a valuable use of resources.

-We also believe in building things people need rather over-engineering without validation, so this simple pallet is an example of this.
+We also believe in building things people need rather over-engineering without validation.
+The simplicity of this pallet is a great example of this.

 ### Overview